Research Staff

 Chandni "Maggie" Garg

-Maggie is a sophomore majoring in Genetics with a minor in Biotechnology at Purdue University.
+Maggie is a senior majoring in Genetics with a minor in Biotechnology at Purdue University.
 At the iCAN Lab, she works on data analysis and modeling along with our Research Technician, Jason.
 Her passion for research combined with a zeal to apply theory to solve real-world problems makes her super excited to work hands-on in the biotechnology industry post-graduation.

 Jack Naumovich

-Jack is a sophomore at Purdue University studying Health Science Pre-professional with a pre-medicine concentration.
+Jack is a senior at Purdue University studying Health Science Pre-professional with a pre-medicine concentration.
 He is very excited to join the lab and gain experience working with children in preparation for a career in pediatrics.

 Javier Camarillo

-Javier Camarillo is a Junior at Purdue University studying Psychology along with a minor in Human Development and Family Studies.
+Javier Camarillo is a Senior at Purdue University studying Psychology along with a minor in Human Development and Family Studies.
 He is excited to work in the iCAN lab to gain experience and pursue his ambition of becoming a clinical psychologist focused on children and adolescents.

 Katelyn Macknyk